 In 1954, the Mission opened its doors to provide food, clothing and shelter to homeless men in the Nashville community.
 In 1968, the Mission expanded to meet the needs of the increasing numbers of homeless women and children in the community.

-Nashville Rescue Mission is a Christ-centered community dedicated to providing hope for today, tomorrow and eternity to the hungry, homeless and hurting in Middle Tennessee.
+Nashville Rescue Mission is a Christ-centered community dedicated to providing hope for today, hope for tomorrow, and hope for eternity to the hungry, homeless, and hurting.

 Revival at Ryman Auditorium